MARVIS: Modality Adaptive Reasoning over VISualizations: The MARVIS System

+The visualization engine transforms high-dimensional embeddings into images that a VLM can interpret. \cref{fig:viz-example} shows an example of what the VLM actually sees at inference time: a zoomed t-SNE scatter plot with color-coded training points, gray test points, a red star marking the query point, and a KNN pie chart summarizing the neighbor distribution in the original embedding space.

-\textbf{Challenges: resolution.} Even Qwen 2.5 VL does not "see" as well as humans; the particular patch dimensions and the limited range of its local attention mean that Qwen performs best when visualizations are "zoomed in" to the region of interest.
-We find that the amount of "zooming" required varies substantially depending on the benchmark, but can usually be set once for each benchmark; this avoids costly hyperparameter search, although this value could conceivably be optimized further in the future.
-Ideally, the scaling factor is such that the target point and its neighbors are captured within the sliding window, significantly enhancing spatial understanding.
+\textbf{Visualization generation.} Even modern VLMs do not ``see'' as well as humans; the particular patch dimensions and the limited range of local attention mean that the VLM performs best when DPI is optimized and a zoom factor is used to enlarge the region of interest around the query point.
+We find that the optimal zoom factor varies by modality but can be set once per modality (tuning procedure described below).
+Ideally, the zoom factor is such that the target point and its neighbors are captured within the 14$\times$14 patches from the VLM's sliding window attention, significantly enhancing spatial understanding.

-\textbf{Challenges: context composition strategy.} One key design decision in MARVIS is which context to include, and how much of it.
-In \ref{sec:ablation-context-choice}, we name and ablate over 25 different configurations.
-Ultimately, for our main experiments in this paper, we exclusively use the "tsne\_knn" setting, as we find it offers the best speed / quality tradeoff.
-Because KNN operates on the embeddings without dimensionality reduction, it is sometimes able to discover relationships that visualizations miss; however, we consider this an important area for future research, as we believe we have only begun to document the possibilities here.
-We find that fixing the nearest neighbors hyperparameter at min(30, 10\% of the training data) works well for a wide range of dataset sizes and modalities.
+\textbf{Context composition.} One key design decision is which context to include alongside the visualization.
+In \cref{sec:ablation-context-choice}, we name and ablate over 25 different configurations, including perturbation-based axes, semantic axes, multi-view layouts, and 3D projections.
+For the main experiments in this paper, we use the ``tsne\_knn'' setting, which overlays KNN neighbor connections computed in the original high-dimensional embedding space onto the 2D t-SNE plot.
+This setting offers the best speed/quality tradeoff: because KNN operates on the full embeddings without dimensionality reduction, it is sometimes able to discover relationships that the 2D visualization alone would miss.
+We find that fixing the nearest neighbors hyperparameter at $\min(30, 10\%\ \text{of the training data})$ works well across dataset sizes and modalities.

+\textbf{Hyperparameter tuning protocol.} All MARVIS hyperparameters except the t-SNE zoom factor are held constant across all experiments at the values listed in \cref{sec:implementation-details} (perplexity $15$, t-SNE iterations $1000$, nearest-neighbor count $\min(30, \lceil 0.1 \cdot |\mathcal{D}_{\mathrm{train}}|\rceil)$, Euclidean metric for general features and cosine for embeddings); no further per-dataset tuning is performed.
+The zoom factor is the only hyperparameter we tune per setting, and is tuned once per modality rather than per dataset.
+For each modality we perform a grid search over a small candidate set of zoom values and select the value with highest validation accuracy, using the validation split provided by the benchmark suite for tabular data and a held-out $10\%$ subset of the training data for audio, vision, and biological data.
+The selected per-modality zoom values are reported in \cref{sec:implementation-details}.